Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.10 - Travel Tracker Part 3/README.md

 ## Ensuring Case-Insensitive Matching

 To further improve matching, we convert the user input to lowercase using JavaScript's `toLowerCase()` method.
 Correspondingly, we wrap the country_name column in the SQL query with the `LOWER()` function.
 This ensures that the comparison is case-insensitive, allowing inputs like "tanzania" or "TANZANIA" to match the database entry regardless of casing.

+## Final Testing and Summary

+With these improvements implemented in solution4.js, typing "Tanzania" and clicking ADD successfully adds the country despite the official name being longer in the database.
+These enhancements address common edge cases and improve the robustness and user experience of the Travel Tracker app.
+As you continue testing your app, you may discover additional edge cases to fix by refining your SQL queries and error handling.